 West Cumbria Rivers Trust are partners in a number of river restoration projects which are jointly funded by the Environment Agency and Natural England.
 The purpose of these projects is to make rivers more natural so they do not require costly maintenance (now the responsibility of the landowner) and to improve the habitat for aquatic species.
 Our role in these projects is to act as the facilitator, namely to deliver the work on the ground through coordination of all relevant parties and authorities; including landowners, contractors and planning.

-The work on the River Derwent and its tributaries (streams) forms part of the North West River Basin Management Plan, which aims to improve the health of all rivers and water bodies in the North West of England to meet standards set out in the European Water Framework Directive (WFD).
-This project, jointly funded by Natural England and the Environment Agency, will help contribute to meeting these standards by improving both water quality and enabling the river / stream to function more naturally.
+The work on the River Derwent and its tributaries (streams) forms part of the North West River Basin Management Plan, which aims to improve the health of all rivers and water bodies in the North West of England to meet standards set out in the European Water Framework Directive, a piece of European legislation, requiring all rivers to be in ‘good’ condition.

 To-date, one major project has been completed on Whit Beck (near Lorton) and two other more moderate projects; one also on the River Cocker, below Lorton, and the other on the Lower Derwent up-stream Great Clifton.
 Further potential projects will be evaluated and then undertaken over the coming years as part of a wider ‘strategy’ of restoring Cumbria’s rivers.